derekgreene11/CS340/README.md

 - [ ] A PDF file containing all the items from Step 1, plus a schema diagram which should follow the (updated) database outline and ER diagram, and the example data used in your database.

-- [x] The .SQL file containing your Data Definition Queries (e.g. DDL.sql) and the sample data INSERT statements
+:white_check_mark: The .SQL file containing your Data Definition Queries (e.g. DDL.sql) and the sample data INSERT statements

 ## Rubric